harryalexanderdunn/airflow-helper/docs/overview.md

 # Airflow Helper

 This is a starter code template, with helper code.
 The code here is to help you set up you own repo, not to be used as a repo itself.
+This code is to help you get started with initialising a local aiflow instance.
+A local airflow instance is useful for testing and debugging your airflow code.
+However, it should not be used for production deployments.

+If you are using windows you will need to first install WSL2 and get your WSL instance setup.

 ## Initial WSL and project setup